drankush/QueryPop/README.md

 # QueryPop 🎉

-QueryPop is a Python application that sends selected text from the clipboard to a Large Language Model (LLM) for processing and displays the response in a user-friendly pop-up window.
+QueryPop is a Python application that sends selected text from the clipboard to a Large Language Model (LLM) along with user defined inputs for processing and displays the response in a user-friendly pop-up window.
 This application is designed for macOS and Windows and provides functionality to handle text queries, display results, and save responses.
 This avoids need to getting distracted from what your are reading.

 ## ✨ Features

-- **Clipboard Integration**: Automatically processes text from the clipboard.
+- **Clipboard Integration**: Automatically copies selected text and processes it from the clipboard.
-- **LLM Integration**: Sends text to a Large Language Model (e.g., OpenAI) for processing.
+- **LLM Integration**: Sends text to a chosen Large Language Model by a provider (e.g., OpenAI) for processing.
 Accepts all OpenAI compatible API.
 - **Pop-Up Display**: Shows responses or errors in a graphical pop-up window.
 - **Markdown to HTML**: Converts markdown responses to HTML for enhanced readability.
 - **Response Saving**: Saves responses to a specified directory with timestamps.

 ## 🛠️ Requirements

-- Python 3.11
+- Python 3.11+
 - `pyperclip` - For clipboard interaction.
 - `openai` - For OpenAI API integration.
 - `tkinter` - For GUI pop-ups.